FAQs

 How do I get access during off hours?

 Please note that off hours access is at the discretion and determination of both your SciCon and the tool/process custodian for the SOP you are asking to access.
 Contact your SciCon to request off hours be added to your UWA.
 Off hours access is defined by your SciCon as escorted or unescorted by a CNM staff member and can be Saturday & Sunday 7am-7pm or 24/7.
 Once your SciCon has updated your UWA, contact the tool/process custodian to request off hours access.
 If approved, the custodian will update your authorization in the SOP to indicate escorted/unescorted by CNM staff and determine Saturday & Sunday 7am-7pm or 24/7.
 Your prox card will automatically grant you off hours access to the labs associated with the SOP once your SciCon and the tool/process custodian have granted unescorted off hours access on both the UWA and SOP.
+Graduate students require additional approvals that may take time to process.

 What does “escorted” off hours access mean?